yeehanchung/yeehanchung.com/README.md

 ## 🥞 Technologies

--   Gatsby
--   JavaScript
--   styled-components
--   SCSS
--   Markdown (mainly `.md`)
+-   Gatsby, JavaScript, styled-components, SCSS, Markdown

 Can find out more in `package.json`.

 ## 📝 To-do

--   [ ] Refactor for reusability
+-   [ ] Refactoring for reusability
 -   [x] Clean up codes

 ## 🗺 A little journey